zagui440s/personalCP/11-DS-Algorithms/3-memory-linked-list/1-computer-memory.md

    del data  # Explicitly release memory
    ```

+> The reason we don't have to do this for small variables is because Python (and Javascript) does this **memory management** for us.
+That is part of what the **Python interpreter** (the program that interprets our python source code and turns it into bytecode the computer actually executes and runs) does for us.
+Languages like Python that provide memory management (also called **garbage collection**) are known as **high-level languages** because our software is **abstracted** away from the computer hardware, as opposed to a **low-level language** like C where we explicitly have to allocate or deallocate (aka release) memory for every single variable.
+Other popular high-level languages include Javascript, PHP, Ruby, and C#.

 4. **Choosing Data Structures:**
    - Select the appropriate data structure based on the application's requirements.
    - Use tuples when immutability is beneficial, and lists when mutability is necessary.